Cole Bartiromo: Charges and settlements

 On December 13, 2001, the SEC filed an enforcement charge against the service.
 It claimed violations of Sections 5(a), 5(c) and 17(a) of the 1933 Securities Act, Section 10(b) of the 1934 Securities Exchange Act, and Rule 10b-5, and argued that the claims of the investment being non-risky were "materially false and misleading," because "gambling by its very nature requires the undertaking of risk."
 On January 7, 2002, an amended complaint was filed by the SEC in the United States District Court for the Southern District of New York that identified Bartiromo and another ten "John and Jane Does."
-Thanks to a partial judgement issued by the court that same day, Bartiromo was prohibited from doing further online investment services, had all out of his and IB2001's assets frozen, and was forced to disgorge any IB2001 assets into the court's account.
+Thanks to a partial judgment issued by the court that same day, Bartiromo was prohibited from doing further online investment services, had all of his and IB2001's assets frozen, and was forced to disgorge any IB2001 assets into the court's account.

 On April 29, 2002, the SEC filed another complaint against Bartiromo for the pump-and-dump scheme, citing violations of Section 17(a) of the Securities Act, Section 10(b) of the Securities Exchange Act of 1934, and Rule 10b-5.
 A partial final settlement was ordered by the court on May 29 requiring him to disgorge all of the money made from the scheme.
-Throughout the entire history of these charges, Bartiromo plead the fifth.
+Throughout the entire history of these charges, Bartiromo pleaded the fifth.

-On May 4, 2005, a final order was made for the two complaints, a civil penalty of $1,273,371 imposed on Bartiromo by judge Barbara S. Jones.
+On May 4, 2005, a final order was made for the two complaints, a civil penalty of $1,273,371 imposed on Bartiromo by Judge Barbara S. Jones.
 As the court reasoned, "the boldness of the fraud conclusively demonstrates the Defendant's high level of scienter, and because the risk of loss and the actual loss was substantial.
 The scheme ensnared approximately 5,000 victims, and would have continued to mushroom had Bartiromo not been caught."
 In the case, Bartiromo stated he was broke after returning money to the participants, but Jones dismissed the claim after the SEC introduced evidence that he "owned a collection of sports cards worth several hundred thousand dollars."